The MacArthur Museum of Arkansas Military History was created to interpret our state's military heritage from its territorial period to the present.

 Located in the historic Tower Building of the Little Rock Arsenal--the birthplace of General Douglas MacArthur--the museum preserves the contributions of Arkansas men and women who served in the armed forces.

 Exhibits feature artifacts, photographs, weapons, documents, uniforms and other military items that vividly portray Arkansas's military history at home and abroad.

 |Sunday||1:00 pm - 5:00 pm|

-The museum will be closed on Mondays, Thanksgiving Day, Christmas Eve, Christmas Day and New Year's Day.
+The museum will be closed on Mondays, Thanksgiving Day, Christmas Eve, Christmas Day, New Year's Eve and New Year's Day.

 Free Admission.
 Donations appreciated.